 Catering and food service companies will typically provide the necessary staff according to an event’s needs and the service contract in place with the customer.
-For smaller events or if you prepare the food yourself, you may opt to hire a few event helpers to assist with food service or to tend bar at the party.
+But for smaller events like a private party or intimate wedding reception where you prepare the food yourself, you may opt to hire a few event helpers to assist with food service or to tend bar at the party.

-Type of event
+Type of Event

-Different types of events require helpers to have different experience and skill sets.
+Different types of events require event help and wait staff to have different experience and skill sets.
 The type of event can also dictate their attire.
-Weddings are generally more formal, for example, and so are some cocktail parties, especially those held in the evening.
+Wedding receptions are generally more formal, for example, and so are some cocktail parties, especially those held in the evening.
 Some catering companies and staffing services may charge a bit more for formally attired (black-tie) wait staff.

 Catering services add to your overall cost, and pricing depends on the menu, number of guests, whether you’ll have seated or buffet dining, and other variables.
-Domestic Affairs Bar and Waitstaff Service charges hourly for event help and wait staff and has a two-person, four-hour minimum.
+Domestic Affairs Bar and Waitstaff Service near Fort Worth, Texas charges hourly for event staffing and has a two-person, four-hour minimum.
 Aiming to work within customers’ budgets, Once Upon an Event of Tampa Bay can create custom packages for catering services, full or partial day-of event coordination, and complete event-planning services.

 Party hosts can provide the food and beverages themselves and then hire wait staff services a la carte.
 Hiring the helpers this way costs less than if the service provider also prepares all the food and drinks.
-Extra Hands Catering specializes in helping clients who like to cook and entertain but would rather pay someone else to handle the the setup, food service and cleanup.
+Extra Hands Catering in Washington specializes in helping clients who like to cook and entertain but would rather pay someone else to handle the the setup, food service and cleanup.
 KT’s Hospitality is primarily a bartending service, but owner Katie Martinson can provide wait staff for events for $25 an hour per staff member.

 Certification and licensing